vickonrails/dotfiles/README.md

 My personal WIP dotfiles setup for bootstrapping new development environments.

+> WARNING: It's a WIP in progress right now, a lot of things can fail and is still being improved.
+It was designed to be ran on a clean slate (so if you already have dotfiles or some configs, you might want to run with caution as I'm still improving the backup/restore scripts).

 ## Features

 - **Quick Setup**: One-command installation for new machines